 There have long been discussions within the NSCA regarding accreditation.
 The first step towards accreditation was the creation of the Education Recognition Program (ERP) in 2000.
-To date there have been more than 348 programs recognized through this program (graduate and undergraduate).
+Currently, there are 290+ undergraduate and graduate programs recognized through the ERP.
 In July of 2018, at the NSCA National Conference, the NSCA Board of Directors announced their decision to pursue accreditation.
 The NSCA Certification Committee also announced that: